openkruise/website/docs/en-us/workloadspread.md

 ### Adaptive

-**Reschedule**: Kruise will check the Pods of `subset` were scheduled failed.
-If it exceeds the defined duration, the failed Pods will be rescheduled to other `subset`.
+**Reschedule**: Kruise will check the unschedulable Pods of subset.
+If it exceeds the defined duration, the failed Pods will be rescheduled to the other `subset`.

 ## Required